awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-cluster-clustersettings.md

 ## Properties<a name="aws-properties-ecs-cluster-clustersettings-properties"></a>

 `Name`  <a name="cfn-ecs-cluster-clustersettings-name"></a>
 The name of the cluster setting\.
-The only supported value is `containerInsights`\.
+The value is `containerInsights` \.
 *Required*: No
 *Type*: String
 *Allowed values*: `containerInsights`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Value`  <a name="cfn-ecs-cluster-clustersettings-value"></a>
 The value to set for the cluster setting\.
 The supported values are `enabled` and `disabled`\.
-If `enabled` is specified, CloudWatch Container Insights will be enabled for the cluster, otherwise it will be off unless the `containerInsights` account setting is turned on\.
+If you set `name` to `containerInsights` and `value` to `enabled`, CloudWatch Container Insights will be on for the cluster, otherwise it will be off unless the `containerInsights` account setting is turned on\.
 If a cluster value is specified, it will override the `containerInsights` value set with [PutAccountSetting](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PutAccountSetting.html) or [PutAccountSettingDefault](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PutAccountSettingDefault.html)\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)